hashicorp/terraform/website/docs/backends/types/azurerm.html.md

 * `container_name` - (Required) The Name of [the Storage Container](https://www.terraform.io/docs/providers/azurerm/r/storage_container.html) within the Storage Account.

 * `key` - (Required) The name of the Blob used to retrieve/store Terraform's State file inside the Storage Container.

+* `key_vault_key_identifier` - (Optional) The identifier of the [Azure Key Vault key](https://www.terraform.io/docs/providers/azurerm/d/key_vault_key.html).
+If this value is provided the key will be used to encrypt the blob used by the Terraform's State file.

 * `environment` - (Optional) The Azure Environment which should be used.
 This can also be sourced from the `ARM_ENVIRONMENT` environment variable.
 Possible values are `public`, `china`, `german`, `stack` and `usgovernment`.
 Defaults to `public`.